 What is it?

-Contrary to expectations, the Speckmocken is not a salty, hearty main dish with meat, but a pastry.
-It comes from the canton of Appenzell and consists of puff pastry filled with a hazelnut-condensed milk mixture.
-Since the puff pastry is rolled and cut, the typical fan-like, layered shape of the Speckmocken is created during baking.
+Surprisingly, Speckmocken isn't a savory, hearty meat dish but rather a type of pastry.
+This treat originates from the Appenzell region and consists of puff pastry filled with a hazelnut-condensed milk mixture.
+When the pastry is rolled and cut, it takes on that characteristic fan-shaped, layered form when baked.

 Where can I try it?